-(h) Broadcasting Facilities and Equipment
+(i) Broadcasting Facilities and Equipment

 Acquisitions of fixed assets in excess of \$1,000 and all expenditures for repairs, maintenance, renewal and betterments that materially prolong the useful lives of assets are considered for capitalization.
 Depreciation is computed using the straight-line method over the estimated useful lives of the related assets.
-Depreciation expense for the years ended May 31, 2023 and 2022 was \$47,329 and \$42,762, respectively.
+Depreciation expense for the years ended May 31, 2024 and 2023 was \$52,609 and \$47,329, respectively.

 Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-No impairment loss has been recorded by the Organization for the years ended May 31, 2023 and 2022.
+No impairment loss has been recorded by the Organization for the years ended May 31, 2024 and 2023.

-(i) Leases
+(j) Leases

 The Organization evaluates whether a contract is or contains a lease at the inception of the contract.
 Lease agreements are evaluated to determine whether they are operating or finance leases in accordance with Accounting Standards Codification (ASC) 842, Leases.
 Upon lease commencement, the Organization classifies the lease as either an operating or finance lease.
-As permitted under the transition guidance in ASC 842, the Organization elected a package of practical expedients which, among other provisions, allowed the Organization to carry forward historical lease classifications.
 As a practical expedient, the Organization has made an accounting policy election for all asset classes not to separate lease components from nonlease components in the event that the agreement contains both.
-Additionally, the Organization elected the package of practical expedients which allowed an entity not to reassess whether any expired or existing contracts are or contain leases, the lease classification for any expired or existing leases, and initial direct costs for any existing leases.